 Money, Power, and Influence are hands down the top controlling forces when it comes to humanity.
-These three touch every single human on this planet, in one way or another.
+These three controllers touch every single person on this planet, in one way or another.

 Most people spend their lives in pursuit of money, under the control of others, while being misguided by influencers they trust.

 - We relentlessly chase after money in the hopes of having a better life for ourselves or our family, ignoring the fact that very few people ever obtain it.